CyVerse-Validate/docs/prediction.rst

 **Locating the parameter/input files and running RidgePredict:**

-To run the software you need one .ped parameter file, for example I would use: agave://data.iplantcollaborative.org/ksierrac/applications/test-ridge.ped
+To run the software you need one .ped parameter file, for example: agave://data.iplantcollaborative.org/shared/syngenta_sim/Dong_Wang_sim/Analysis_Files/dongwang.ped
 You only need one parameter, which will be the name you wish to have for your output.

 1. Save the following as a JSON file and modify to your needs: